You are here

 Frances Marie Tydingco-Gatewood is of Chamorro and Pohnpeian descent and her roots and ties to Guam run deep and strong.
 After graduating in 1976 from George Washington Senior High School in Mangilao, Guam, Frances obtained her Bachelor of Arts degree in Political Science in 1980 at Marquette University in Milwaukee, Wisconsin on Guam's Professional Technical Scholarship.
 In 1983, Frances obtained her Juris Doctorate law degree from the University of Missouri-Kansas City School of Law.
 Although receiving a law degree proved to be a personal milestone for Frances, giving birth to her eldest son, Daniel, while in law school remains unforgettable not only for the joy of having him, but also for strengthening her belief in family values and support as she struggled to balance the roles of being a wife, law student and mother.

-The most significant people and source of support for Frances' legal career have been her husband of 39 years, Dr. Robert Gatewood, her three sons, Daniel (married to Kristie), Michael (married to Nia Deen Lim) and Stephen.
+The most significant people and source of support for Frances' legal career have been her husband, Dr. Robert Gatewood, her three sons, Daniel (married to Kristie), Michael (married to Nia Deen Lim) and Stephen.
 Dr. Gatewood is a practicing periodontist on Guam.
 She also has received much support and encouragement from her parents, the late Daniel James Castro Tydingco (familian “Eron” and “Fungo”) and Francesca S. Tydingco, her in-laws, the late Arthur and Ruth Gatewood of New Mexico, and her siblings and in-laws: Phillip Tydingco and wife, Karen; Juliana Borja and husband Michael; and Daniel Tydingco and wife, Lory.

 Pacific Judicial Council President, Chief of the Chief District Judges, Federal Committee member (2006-present)